Daejeon: Climate

-Daejeon has a monsoon-influenced, four-season climate that lies between the humid subtropical and humid continental climatic classifications (Köppen Cwa/Dwa, respectively), with slightly more mild temperature extremes compared with Seoul.
+Daejeon has a monsoon-influenced, four-season climate that lies between the humid subtropical and humid continental climatic classifications (Köppen Cwa/Dwa, respectively), with slightly more mild temperature extremes compared to Seoul.
 Winters are cold and dry with monthly mean temperature of −1.0 °C in January.
 Summers are hot and humid with a monthly mean temperature of 25.6 °C in August.
 The heaviest rainfall during the year typically occurs from July through August during the Korean monsoon season.